Interplay between timescales governs the residual activity of a harmonically bound active Brownian particle: End Matter

-Both free and optically trapped active dynamics were recorded at \SI{500}{\Hz} using an FLIR Grasshopper monochrome camera.
-After the initial processing of the frames, the Trackmate ImageJ plugin was used to track the particles and obtain $x(t)$, $y(t)$, and $\phi(t)$ \cite{ershovTrackMate7Integrating2022}.
-While $x(t)$ and $y(t)$ were further analyzed to obtain the position distributions, velocity distributions, and MSDs, $\phi(t)$ provided an alternative way to determine $\tau_{\mathrm{R}}$.
+The ABP and HBABP dynamics were recorded at \SI{500}{\Hz}, and $x(t)$, $y(t)$, and $\phi(t)$ were obtained from the image sequences using the TrackMate ImageJ plugin \cite{ershovTrackMate7Integrating2022}.
+While $x(t)$ and $y(t)$ were analyzed to obtain the position and velocity distributions and MSDs, $\phi(t)$ provided an estimation of $\tau_{\mathrm{R}}$.
+We determined the values of $V$, $\tau_{\mathrm{R}}$, and $\tau_{k}$ by fitting the experimental MSDs with Eq. \ref{eq:MSDGen} using the weighted least squares (WLS) regression method \cite{baileyFittingActiveBrownian2022}.